 Student records (i.e. grades, disciplinary action, health records, etc.) may be released to parents or legal guardians at the request of the student.
 The student must provide the College with a signed waiver for such release of information.
-Waiver forms are available in the Records Office and the Office of the Dean of Student Life.
+Waiver forms are available in the Records Office.
 See the Parent Notification Policy in the Student Handbook for specific circumstances in which exceptions may be made.